Starttoaster/cloudflare-go/README.md

 ## Use with Docker

-Build the image: `docker build -t cloudflare .`

-Start your container: `docker container run -d -v "$PWD/credfile:/go/credfile" cloudflare`
+Start your container: `docker container run -d -v "$PWD/credfile:/config/credfile" starttoaster/cloudflare-go`

 View logs to see it run: `docker logs <container name>`